sphinx-doc/sphinx/Doc-3k/tutorial/whatnow.rst

   Cookbook (O'Reilly & Associates, ISBN 0-596-00797-3.)

-For Python-related questions and problem reports, you can post to the newsgroup :newsgroup:`comp.lang.python`, or send them to the mailing list at python- list@python.org.
+For Python-related questions and problem reports, you can post to the newsgroup :newsgroup:`comp.lang.python`, or send them to the mailing list at python-list@python.org.
 The newsgroup and mailing list are gatewayed, so messages posted to one will automatically be forwarded to the other.
 There are around 120 postings a day (with peaks up to several hundred), asking (and answering) questions, suggesting new features, and announcing new modules.
 Before posting, be sure to check the list of `Frequently Asked Questions
 <http://www.python.org/doc/faq/>`_ (also called the FAQ), or look for it in the
 :file:`Misc/` directory of the Python source distribution.
 Mailing list archives are available at http://mail.python.org/pipermail/.
 The FAQ answers